 Video messaging can help add a human touch to your recruitment process, especially at this time when face-to-face interactions have become almost obsolete.
 Video outreach also has a 30%-50% reply rate, which makes it three times more effective than candidate outreach via email.

-Video interviews and conferring tools can also be used to screen remote top talent.
-These tools include scheduling and sharing functionality, which removes a lot of back and forth from the hiring process.
+Video interviews and conferring tools can also be used to screen candidates and engage with remote top talent.
+One of the many benefits of video interviewing is the reduction on scheduling issues: these tools include scheduling and sharing functionality, which removes a lot of back and forth from the hiring process.

 4. Direct Phone Calls